Heat-Ledger-Ltd/heat-paperwallet/README.md

 to do is print the page and your are done.

 Want a second or third paper wallet?
 Thats simple too, just reload the page to get a new paper wallet.

+## Create paper wallet for your existing keys

+If you have an existing HEAT secret key you can enter that in the paper wallet and it will generate a paper wallet for that key as well.

+Look for the button that says "Use existing key instead".